 Currently HSBA has around 30 international partnerships covering universities from Europe, Asia and America.

 HSBA only offers dual bachelor's and part-time master's programmes.
 The dual principle involves students learning at two locations, namely at the university and at the company.
 This principle has been in use in Germany for decades, particularly as part of dual professional training.
 Dual university degrees have existed since the 1970s, with more than 60,000 students currently registered at higher education institutions using the dual system.
 However, for exchange students the dual principle does not apply.

 All undergraduate courses at HSBA are generally open for exchange students.
 All courses for the current and the upcoming academic year can be found in the download area down below.

 The study programmes Maritime Management and Logistics Management are entirely taught in English and its core courses are equivalent to those in the Business Administration Programme.
 For the programme Business Administration students can also choose to have the whole Programme taught in English.

 Please be aware that when choosing courses from different study programmes and different years, they may overlap.
 Schedules will be available approximately two weeks before arrival.
 For certain courses prerequisites may be required.
 Please check our module descriptions.

-Master students wanting to do an exchange at HSBA may join our M.Sc. elective modules in Finance, Marketing or Entrepreneurship and a course in HR & Leadership from January to March/April (subject to availability).
-For more details, please contact us or the international office at your university.
+Master students wanting to do an exchange at HSBA may join our MSc Global Management & Governance elective modules in Finance, Marketing or Entrepreneurship and a course in HR & Leadership from January to March/April (subject to availability).
+For more details, please contact us or the international office at your University.

 HSBA offers four terms of approx. three months each.
 Exams take place during the last week of each term.
 Students may come on exchange for one or two terms.
 Three terms may be arranged in exceptional cases by prior agreement.